hendriknielaender/double-trouble/data/blog/bun-release.md

 With just one command, Bun compiles your code and generates a standalone executable file that is ready for deployment.
 Gone are the days of wrestling with complicated build setups or worrying about external dependencies.
 Bun's built-in bundler and minifier provide a seamless experience, allowing you to focus on what truly matters: writing code.

 By eliminating the need for external tools and intricate configurations, Bun empowers you to streamline your development workflow and save valuable time.
 It enables you to quickly and efficiently bundle and minify your JavaScript code, resulting in optimized and performant applications.

-With Bun's simplified bundling and minification, you can confidently tackle JavaScript projects of any size, knowing that the process is straightforward and efficient.
-Say goodbye to unnecessary complexity and hello to a streamlined bundling experience with Bun v0.6.0.

 ## Enhanced Testing Capabilities